e271828e/Flight.jl/docs/notes/design/framework_design.md

 **Probe values are strictly probe-scoped.** Everything the probe writes is garbage once the build finishes; probe values never double as initial slot values — that would smuggle in the default semantics rejected above.
+The same doctrine covers the clock: `Δt` in seconds does not exist until `Simulation` binds `Δt_base` (deployment post-dates the build), so discrete-tier probes supply a placeholder period (`1.0`) in the bundle — a fabricated, probe-scoped value like any synthesized input; the probe checks types, not physics.
 `Simulation` must not reach its first boundary with uninitialized slots;
 enforcement is the pre-write `UninitializedSlots` check at `init!`/commit (§16.6).